libapps/libapps-mirror/nassh/doc/FAQ.md

   window by hitting alt+enter.

-## Can I use Secure Shell for port forwarding?
+### Can I forward ports?

   Yes.
 Enter your port forwarding options in the "SSH Arguments" field of the connect dialog.
 The port forward will be active for the duration of the Secure Shell session.

+### How do I remove a known host fingerprint (aka known_hosts) entry?

+  If you know the index of the offending host entry (it's usually reported by ssh if the connection fails) you can open the JavaScript console and type...

+     term_.command.removeKnownHostByIndex(index)

+  Replace index with the numeric, one-based host index.

+  If you don't know the index, or you'd like to clear all known hosts, type...

+     term_.command.removeAllKnownHosts()

+## Terminal (hterm) Questions

-## What is the "Terminal Profile" field for?
+### What is the "Terminal Profile" field for?

   This is the last field in the connect dialog.
 It allows you to select which set of terminal preferences to use for the connection.